 \section{Closer to home: the case of LMC*}

 \citet{lmc} recently proposed the existence of a $6\times 10^5$~\msun\ black hole within the Large Magellanic Cloud (LMC).
 Their inference is based on the locations and velocities of the observed HVSs from the HVS Survey \citep{brown2012}.
 This analysis incorporated Gaia Data Release 3 astrometry \citep{gaiadr32023} to reveal that half of the HVS Survey sources originated in the LMC.
-With forward modeling using the ejection speed parameterization from \citet{bromley2006} and an HVS production rate of $k = 2$~Myr$^{-1}$, \citet{lmc} reproduced the observed phase-space distribution of these HVSs, including the velocity boost from LMC motion in the Galactic frame and the observed clustering on the sky within the context of the survey selection.
+With forward modeling using the parameterization of the ejection speed of \citet{bromley2006} and an HVSs production rate of $k = 2$~Myr$^{-1}$, \citet{lmc} reproduced the observed phase-space distribution of these HVS, including the velocity increase from LMC motion in the Galactic frame and the observed clustering in the sky within the context of the survey selection.
 The success of this modeling requires the presence of \LMCstar.

 The results in \citet{lmc} have implications for the growth of the dwarf galaxy's massive black hole.
 The observed cluster of nine main-sequence, B-type HVSs linked to an LMC origin, found in the constellation Leo, turn out to be the tip of an iceberg representing binary star encounters with \LMCstar.
 First, these stars are at the edge of the HVS Survey window, which do not include a large swath of sky around the LMC where the majority of HVSs are expected to reside.
 From the reported rate of HVS production required to match observations, these nine stars are associated with $\sim$800 other ejected stars with similar masses that lie beyond the surveyed sky.
 Second, B-stars are comparatively rare, and are the tip of another iceberg from a stellar population perspective.
 With a Salpeter initial mass function (IMF), stars with mass $m \geq 2$~\msun\ --- the range considered by \citet{lmc} --- represent less than 2\%\ of all stars with masses greater than 0.1~\msun.
-The nine HVSs from \LMCstar\ thus suggest a binary disruption rate greater than $10^{-4}$~yr$^{-1}$.
-With an average mass around $0.3$~\msun\ captured onto tight orbit around \LMCstar\ per disruption, the SMBH can acquire a significant fraction of its mass over a few gigayears.
+The nine HVSs from \LMCstar\ therefore suggest a binary break-up rate greater than $10^{-4}$~yr$^{-1}$.
+With an average mass around $0.3$~\msun\ captured on tight orbit around \LMCstar\ per break-up, the SMBH can acquire a significant fraction of its mass over a few gigayears.